 (b)

-Figure 5.17: Comparison of TNF-α expression by SF and PB CD14+ monocytes before and after protein transport blockade with BFA using mass cytometry. a) For each of the three PsA patients, representation of CD14+ (y-axis) versus TNF-α (x-axis) intensity of expression in matched SF and PB without protein transport blockade (blue dots) or after 6h treatment with BFA (orange dots). b) Percentage of CD14+ monocytes producing TNF-α in SF and PB.For each tissue and sample shown in a, this percentage is calculated as the increment in cells producing TNF-α before and after protein transport blockade with BFA (6h minus 0h).
+Figure 5.17: Comparison of TNF-α expression by synovial fluid and peripheral blood CD14+ monocytes before and after protein transport blockade with BFA using mass cytometry. a) For each of the three PsA patients, representation of CD14+ (y-axis) versus TNF-α (x-axis) intensity of expression in matched synovial fluid and peripheral blood without protein transport blockade (blue dots) or after 6h treatment with BFA (orange dots). b) Percentage of CD14+ monocytes producing TNF-α in synovial fluid and PB.For each tissue and sample shown in a, this percentage is calculated as the increment in cells producing TNF-α before and after protein transport blockade with BFA (6h minus 0h).

-In order to validate this observation and also assess other cytokines of interest, mass cytometry was conducted in PB and SF from another ten PsA patients.
-This validation cohort included the patients for which scRNA-seq data was presented in this chapter (Table 5.2).
+In order to validate this observation and also assess other cytokines of interest, mass cytometry was conducted in peripheral blood and synovial fluid from another ten PsA patients.
+This validation cohort included the patients for which scRNA-seq data was showed in this chapter (Table 5.2).
 As previously, percentage of CD14+ monocytes producing TNF-α , MCP-1 (protein product of CCL2 and osteopontin (protein product of SPP1) was computed as the difference between percentage of cells producing each of the cytokines before and after BFA treatment.
-The percentage of CD14+ monocytes producing TNF-α was greater in SF compared to PB (pval=0.048) (Figure 5.18 a), reinforcing the results from the previous cohort.
+The percentage of CD14+ monocytes producing TNF-α was greater in synovial fluid compared to peripheral blood (pval=0.048) (Figure 5.18 a), reinforcing the results from the previous cohort.

-Likewise, a larger percentage of CD14+ monocytes producing osteopontin and MCP-1 (pval=0.001 and pval=0.003, respectively) were also observed in SF compared to PB (Figure 5.18 b and c), in line with the up-regulated expression of these two genes in SF compared to PB in bulk CD14+ monocytes and in the CC-mixed scRNA-seq cluster.
-The percentage of cells producing cytokines in SF was particularly moderate for TNF-α and MCP-1, not exceeding of 1.8 and 3, respectively, for the majority of the PsA samples (Figure 5.18 a and c).
-However, one of the patients (PSA1505) appeared to have particularly higher percentage of SF CD14+ monocytes producing all three cytokines when compared to the rest of the patients in the cohort.
-Although no justification was found to remove this sample, the statistical significance (pval<0.05) in the differences found between percentage of cell producing TNF-α, MCP-1 and osteopontin in SF versus PB remained when repeating the analysis in absence of PSA1505.
+Likewise, a larger percentage of CD14+ monocytes producing osteopontin and MCP-1 (pval=0.001 and pval=0.003, respectively) were also observed in synovial fluid compared to peripheral blood (Figure 5.18 b and c), in line with the up-regulated expression of these two genes in synovial fluid compared to peripheral blood in bulk CD14+ monocytes and in the CC-mixed scRNA-seq cluster.
+The percentage of cells producing cytokines in synovial fluid was particularly moderate for TNF-α and MCP-1, not exceeding of 1.8 and 3, respectively, for the majority of the PsA samples (Figure 5.18 a and c).
+However, one of the patients (PSA1505) appeared to have particularly higher percentage of synovial fluid CD14+ monocytes producing all three cytokines when compared to the rest of the patients in the cohort.
+Although no justification was found to remove this sample, the statistical significance (pval<0.05) in the differences found between percentage of cell producing TNF-α, MCP-1 and osteopontin in synovial fluid versus peripheral blood remained when repeating the analysis in absence of PSA1505.